BEFORE THE NATIONAL TURKISH LEAGUES

 the league was called also as the Sunday league.

-In 1906, the football was a demonstration sport at the special Olympic Games
+The football was a demonstration sport at the 1906 Special Olympic Games

 A team from Izmir as "Smyrna" and another from Selanik as "Selanik Music Club".